KROQ-FM: KROQ in the 1990s and continued popularity (1990–1999)

-Throughout the 1990s, KROQ's format focused on mainly alternative rock (or alternative metal), grunge, punk pop, Britpop, industrial music and nu metal, giving up-and-coming bands their first exposure on the station or in Southern California, including Nirvana, Red Hot Chili Peppers, The Smashing Pumpkins, Pearl Jam, Nine Inch Nails, Oasis, The Gin Blossoms, Foo Fighters, Green Day, The Offspring, Sublime, No Doubt, Rage Against the Machine, Korn, Bad Religion, Weezer, Blink-182, Jimmy Eat World, Hole, Garbage, Lenny Kravitz and System of a Down.
+Throughout the 1990s, KROQ's format focused on mainly alternative rock (or alternative metal), grunge, pop-punk, Britpop, industrial music and nu metal, giving up-and-coming bands their first exposure on the station or in Southern California, including Nirvana, Red Hot Chili Peppers, the Smashing Pumpkins, Pearl Jam, Nine Inch Nails, Oasis, the Gin Blossoms, Foo Fighters, Green Day, the Offspring, Sublime, No Doubt, Rage Against the Machine, Korn, Bad Religion, Weezer, Blink-182, Jimmy Eat World, Hole, Garbage, Lenny Kravitz and System of a Down.
 They also began adding heavier acts to their playlists such as Metallica, Soundgarden, Alice in Chains and Tool, all of whom were staples on the Long Beach heavy metal radio station KNAC, formerly an alternative/new wave/punk rock radio station.
 These helped the station surge back to number one in the ratings, at which it remained until the mid-2000s, when it slipped to the middle-of-the-pack, ratings-wise, for Los Angeles area radio stations.

 The 1990s also saw a continuation of the weekday morning Kevin & Bean Show, as well as "Rodney on the Roq," hosted by Rodney Bingenheimer, on Sunday nights.
 In late nights, the station aired Loveline, hosted by "The Poorman" Jim Trenton and Dr. Drew Pinsky.
 The show's purpose was to bring correct information regarding human sexuality and relationships to those 13 to 25 years of age.
 KROQ also began its own festivals Almost Acoustic Christmas and Weenie Roast, which had taken place every year since 1990 and 1993 respectively; due to the COVID-19 pandemic, there were no lineups for Almost Acoustic Christmas in 2020 and 2021, while there have been no editions of the Weenie Roast since 2019.

 In June 1990, Kevin and Bean secretly arranged for a friend to pretend to confess to killing his girlfriend during their "Confess Your Crime" segment.
-The hoax resulted in investigations by the Sheriff's Department, the FCC, NBC's "Unsolved Mysteries" and other news media.
+The hoax resulted in investigations by the Sheriff's Department, the FCC, NBC's Unsolved Mysteries and other news media.
 The hoax was exposed 10 months later after KROQ had unknowingly hired the caller, Doug "the Slug" Roberts, as a DJ and the three were heard talking about the hoax on a monitored phone line at KROQ.
 Kevin and Bean paid the Sheriff's Department $12,170 for the cost of the investigation, and performed 149 hours of community service to compensate for the 149 hours the homicide detective spent on the case.
-KROQ received a letter of reprimand from the FCC for the incident; the lightest punishment the FCC could give.
+KROQ received a letter of reprimand from the FCC for the incident, the lightest punishment the FCC could give.

 In 1997, KROQ/Infinity merged with CBS, later changing its name to CBS Radio.